Here is my take on Chinese music and movies. My tastes only, no apologies. If you're onto something that I've missed, please let me know.

 The Ring and Ring 2.
 Japan, spooky films (quote from my little brother: AAAAAGHHGHGHGGHGNGNGNGHGHH)

-*Fireworks, *Sonatine, Zatoichi, Brother, Battle Royale.
+Beat Takeshi films. *Fireworks, *Sonatine, Zatoichi, Brother, Battle Royale.
 Japan.
 (Beat Takeshi is brilliant.
-Twisted, but brilliant.)
+Twisted, but brilliant.
+His lastest films have been more twisted than brilliant, and have kinda creeped me out.)

 The foreign duck, the native duck, and God in a coin locker (yes, that is the title).